prestonharberts/bib/Bible/dan4.md

 ###### 2
 “I am delighted to tell you about the signs and wonders that the most high God has done for me.
 ###### 3
->  “ How great are his signs!
+> “How great are his signs!
->  “ How mighty are his wonders!
+> “How mighty are his wonders!
->  “ His kingdom will last forever,
+> “His kingdom will last forever,
->  “ And his authority continues from one generation to the next.”
+> “And his authority continues from one generation to the next.”
 ## Nebuchadnezzar Dreams of a Tree Chopped Down
 ###### ¶ 4
  I, Nebuchadnezzar, was relaxing in my home, living luxuriously in my palace.